-Ryan LeDay Williams
+Ryan LeDay Williams Mayor

-Mayor
+CORRECTIVE ACTION PLAN

+City Officials

+December 14, 2023

-CORRECTIVE ACTION PLAN City Officials February 27, 2023 City Clerk/Treasurer The City of Ville Platte respectfully submits the following corrective action plan for the year ended June 30, 2022.
-Name and address of independent public accounting firm: Kolder, Slaven & Company, LLC Faye Lemoine 434 E. Main Street District A P.O.
-Box 588 Ville Platte, LA 70586 Anna Frank District B Audit period: June 30, 2022 Tracey Jagneaux The findings from the June 30, 2022 schedule of findings and questioned costs are discussed District C below.
+The City of Ville Platte respectfully submits the following corrective action plan for the year ended June 30, 2023.

+Name and address of independent public accounting firm: Kolder, Slaven & Company, LLC 434 E. Main Street P.O.
+Box 588 Ville Platte, LA 70586

+Audit period: June 30, 2023

+The findings from the June 30, 2023 schedule of findings and questioned costs are discussed below.
 The findings are numbered consistently with the numbers assigned in the schedule.

+FINDINGS - FINANCIAL STATEMENT AUDIT

+INTERNAL CONTROL

+Recommendation: The City of Ville Platte should retain proper supporting documentation for significant financial transactions/accounts, to properly record the City's financial activity each year.

+Action Taken: Accounting personnel will retain proper support for all transactions to ensure that generally accepted accounting principles are followed.
+Considerable attention will be made to verify transactions are accurate and that reconciliations are performed in a timely manner.

-Shawn Roy District D FINDINGS - FINANCIAL STATEMENT AUDIT Christina Sam INTERNAL CONTROL District E 2022-001 Bryant Riggs District F Recommendation: Police department personnel should question officers about all voided and skipped tickets and enter the appropriate documentation on the log so that all tickets will be accounted for.
-Chris Ludeau City Attorney Action Taken: Police department personnel will be trained properly to ensure all skipped tickets are documented and the log will be reviewed by a supervisor to ensure procedures are Al Perry Thomas followed.
-Police Chief Chris Soileau COMPLIANCE Fire Chief 2022-002 Tremeca LeDay Recommendation: We recommend the City disconnect customers for non-payment of services in accordance with the adopted ordinance.
-Nicole Snoody
+Recommendation: Police department personnel should question officers about all voided and skipped tickets and enter the appropriate documentation on the log so that all tickets will be accounted for.

+Action Taken: Police department personnel will be trained properly to ensure all skipped tickets are documented and the log will be reviewed by a supervisor to ensure procedures are followed.
-Action Taken: The City will enforce the utility collection policy in accordance with the adopted ordinance.